jgscott/STA380/README.md

 Students in both sections are welcome to attend either set of office hours!

+## Exercises

+The first set of exercises is [available here](exercises/exercises01.md).
+These are due Monday, August 12th at 10 AM.

+The second set of exercises is [available here](exercises/exercises02.md).
+These are due Monday, August 19th at 5 PM.

 ## Outline of topics

 ### (1) The data scientist's toolbox